ywk253100/shell/offline_installer.md

 ##Prerequisites
 The installer contains a script used to install docker which only works on Ubuntu 14.04, so if you want to install Harbor on other Linux distribution, please install docker(1.10.0+) by yourself first.

-Linux Distribution | Docker | Support
+Linux Distribution | Docker | Supported
 ------------ | ------------- | -------------
 Ubuntu 14.04 |  Not Required | Yes
 Other Linux Distribution |  Docker(1.10.0+) Required | Yes